If you have a question and don’t see it answered below, please feel free to ask it here.

 Q. How do you know if you need a financial planner?

-The following questions can help you determine your need for professional financial counsel:
+The following questions can help you determine your need for professional financial planning:

 - Do you have written financial goals related to your life purpose?